A724 road

 The A724 road in Scotland runs within South Lanarkshire between Rutherglen and Hamilton.
 It follows an ancient route which is marked on William Roy's Lowland Map of Scotland (1755) with only minor deviations from its modern course.

 Route

 Rutherglen and Cambuslang

-The A724 starts as in a mixed industrial/residential urban setting at Farme Cross (named after Farme Castle which was located slightly north-east of the junction) meeting the A749 which runs northwards towards Glasgow as Dalmarnock Road, and southwards towards Rutherglen Main Street (B768) as Farmeloan Road.
-The A764 heads south-east, its general direction for its entire route, as Cambuslang Road, soon meeting Junction 2 of the M74 motorway opened in 2011 (offering full on/off access in both directions).
+The A724 starts in a mixed industrial/residential urban setting at Farme Cross (the junction named after Farme Castle which was located a short distance to the north-east) generating from the A749 which runs northwards towards Glasgow as Dalmarnock Road and southwards towards Rutherglen Main Street (B768) as Farmeloan Road.
+The A724 heads south-east – its general direction for its entire route, remaining on the left bank of the River Clyde – as Cambuslang Road, soon meeting Junction 2 of the M74 motorway (opened in 2011) which offers full on/off access in both directions.
 It then passes under a railway bridge carrying the Argyle Line and West Coast Main Line tracks (the motorway follows the WCML into Glasgow from this point) then meets the B768 at Richmond Park roundabout.